armandkapllani/etwfe/README.md

 - Callaway, B. and Sant'Anna, P. H. (2021).
 Difference-in-differences with multiple time periods. *Journal of Econometrics*, 225(2), 200-230.

 - Wong, J., Forsell, E., Lewis, R., Mao, T., and Wardrop, M. (2021).
 [You only compress once: Optimal data compression for estimating linear models.](https://arxiv.org/abs/2102.11297) arXiv:2102.11297.

-## Acknowledgments

-This package builds on several excellent open-source projects:

-- **[pyfixest](https://github.com/py-econometrics/pyfixest)** — High-dimensional fixed effects regression in Python
-- **[marginaleffects](https://github.com/vincentarelbundock/pymarginaleffects)** — Marginal effects, predictions, and comparisons
-- **[etwfe (R)](https://grantmcdermott.com/etwfe/)** — The original R implementation by Grant McDermott

-We are grateful to the developers of these packages for their contributions to the open-source econometrics ecosystem.

 ## License